wbv589/Master-Thesis-/README.txt

                               Sickness.csv

+PROGRAMS CLEANING DATA:
+1a earnings cleaning.do       Cleaning earnings (adults) data set

+                              Saving final file as;
+                              1a earnings.dta

+1b sickness cleaning.do       Cleaning sickness absence data set

+                              Saving final file as;
+                              1b sickness.dta

+1c merge data.do              Merging earnings and sickness data

+                              Saving final file as;
+                              1c merge.dta

+EVENT STUDY:
-Event_study1.do               Use the main sample to estimate the main 10 year event study
+2a event study.do             Use the main sample to estimate the main 10 year event study